UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/exercises/html_renderer.rst

 Depending on what's broken, it could raise any number of exceptions.
 Most will not get caught by the except clause, and will halt the program.

 But if, just by bad luck, it has an bug that raises an ``AttributeError`` -- then this could catch it, and try to simply write it out instead.
-So you may get somethign like: ``<html_render.H object at 0x103604400>`` in the middle of your html.
+So you may get something like: ``<html_render.H object at 0x103604400>`` in the middle of your html.

 **The beauty of testing**

-If you have a unit test that calls every render method in your code -- then it should catch that error, and it wil be clear where it is coming from.
+If you have a unit test that calls every render method in your code -- then it should catch that error, and in the unit test it will be clear where it is coming from.

 HTML Primer